What are you good at?

 Dependability as a strength: the feeling of joy and fulfillment you get when you sense that people can depend on you.
 You get energized by being a support for others and helping them through their struggles.

 Dependability as a skill: you know how to ask the right questions, listen, act, and behave in situations when people need your help.

-Running as a strength: When you run, you can shut the rest of the world off and just be in your element.
-It doesn’t matter how long you run, during those moments your brain recharges as your body fatigues.
+Running as a strength: When you run, you can shut the rest of the world off and be in your element.
+It doesn’t matter how long you run; during those moments, your brain recharges as your body fatigues in a good way.

 Running as a skill: You can run a marathon any day of the week with almost no physical side-effects, except for a day or two of muscle soreness.

 I hope these two examples make this difference clearer as you proceed into the Skill Discovery phase.